Blue Jays Grab Third Preseason Top 20 Ranking

-The all-time winningest coach in Johns Hopkins football history, Jim Margraff is entering his 24th season as the head football coach at Homewood.
-With a record of 157-81-3 (658) since returning to Homewood in 1990, the 2011 and 2012 Centennial Conference Coach of the Year has elevated the Blue Jay football program to heights never seen in the more than 100 years it existed before he took over.
+The all-time winningest coach in Johns Hopkins football history, Jim Margraff is entering his 28th season as the head coach at Homewood.
+With a record of 200-85-3 (.700) since returning to Johns Hopkins in 1990, the four-time Centennial Conference Coach of the Year (2011, 2012, 2014, 2016) and three-time AFCA Region 2 Coach of the Year (2011, 2014, 2016) has elevated the Blue Jay football program to national prominence.
+Boiling it down to the lowest denominators, Johns Hopkins is one of just four teams in the nation that has been ranked every week since the start of the 2012 season and Jim Margraff’s 200 wins are the sixth-highest total among active Division III coaches.

 Margraff Guides Hopkins to National Success

-The success of the Blue Jay football program under Margraff - on and off the field - is evident in the numbers: Eight Centennial Conference titles since 2002, four trips to the NCAA Playoffs, four ECAC titles, 16 All-Americans and 15 CoSIDA Academic All-Americans.
+The success of the Blue Jay football program under Margraff - on and off the field - is evident in the numbers: a league record 12 Centennial Conference titles, eight trips to the NCAA Playoffs, four ECAC titles, 19 players who have earned All-America honors a combined 37 times and 26 CoSIDA Academic All-Americans.

 The honors rolled in for the Blue Jays at the end of the 2011 season: 14 All-Centennial selections, six d3football.com All-South picks, three CoSIDA Academic All-Americans and nine CoSIDA Academic All-District selections.
 In addition, senior quarterback Hewitt Tomlin was one of 10 finalists for the Gagliardi Award, which is presented annually to the top Division III player in the nation.